 Okay.
 The very first day, we took it relatively easy… keep in mind we just landed in the morning after a 16-hour flight!
-But we did take the chance to explore a bit of the city of Auckland – which reminded us a lot of our home town of Vancouver.
+But we did take the chance to explore a bit of the city of Auckland – which reminded us a lot of our home city.
 We explore a bit of the harbour area, hiked up Mount Eden, and enjoyed some great food and coffee.

 Day 2: Waitomo & Ruakuri CavesAfter a good nights' rest we were ready to begin our road trip!
 First stop was to explore the incredible caves at Waitomo.
 It was a bit of a drive (3 hours) but absolutely worth it!
 This was easily one of the highlights of our Oceania vacation!

 We finished our caves adventures by mid-afternoon, and hit the road again to head to our 2-night destination, Rotorua.

 Amazingly.
 Relaxingly.
 Adventurously Explore Rotorua.
 This the slogan from the region’s official website.
 I’m not so sure about the Kiwi grammar, but we did have an amazing, relaxing, and adventurous time.
 There was a lot to do in this area and we could have easily added 1, 2 or even 3 more days to the itinerary, but we were able to both explore the unique natural phenomenons of the sulphur springs while having some exciting activities for the kids as well!
 For our full day in Rotorua, we decided to explore these attractions: Wai-o-Tapu Thermal Wonderland, Government Gardens, and Kuirau Park.